 Authors are required to take all reasonable steps to preserve the anonymity of their submission.
 The submissions document must not include author information and must not include citations or discussion of related work that would make the authorship apparent.
 Note however, that it is acceptable to explicitly refer in the paper to the companies or organizations that provided datasets, hosted experiments, or deployed solutions.
 For example, instead of stating that an experiment “was conducted on the logs of a major search engine”, the authors should refer to the search engine by name.
 The reviewers will be informed that it does not necessarily imply that the authors are currently affiliated with the mentioned organization.
 While authors can upload to institutional or other preprint repositories such as arXiv.org before reviewing is complete, we generally discourage this since it places anonymity at risk (which could result in a negative outcome of the reviewing process).
 Authors should carefully go through ACM’s authorship policy before submitting a paper.
 To support identification of reviewers with conflicts of interest, the full author list must be specified at submission time.

 Authors should note that changes to the author list after the submission deadline are not allowed without permission from the PC Chairs.
-At least one author of each accepted paper is required to register for, attend, and present the work at the conference in order for the paper to appear in the conference proceedings in the ACM Digital Library.
+At least one author of each accepted paper is required to register for, attend, and present the work at the conference.

 All full papers are to be submitted via EasyChair: